kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 ###### Does enabling the feature change any default behavior?

-No. This feature introduces a new API field.
-If it's unspecified at the spec, the default node behavior will remain the same.
+No. This feature is opt-in.
+It only affects nodes that are explicitly configured with `--register-with-taints` using the `readiness.k8s.io/` prefix.
+Existing nodes and nodes without these taints will behave as usual.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-The feature gate should be disabled in the API server and the API server needs to be restarted.
-Once disabled in the API server, the readinessGates fields will not be delivered to the controller, so no explicit controller restart is required.
-If nodes were created with the readinessGates field while the feature was enabled, those fields will be omitted from the Node objects returned by the API server after the feature is disabled.
+The feature gate can be disabled in the kube-controller-manager, and the controller will stop processing readiness taints.
+If a rollback is performed, any existing readiness taints on nodes will not be removed automatically and will require manual intervention.

 ###### What happens if we reenable the feature if it was previously rolled back?

-If the feature is re-enabled, the readinessGates API field will become available again.
-The controller will start enforcing the readiness-conditions for the node.
+If the feature is re-enabled, the readiness gate controller will resume watching for nodes with `readiness.k8s.io/` taints and will remove them once their corresponding conditions are met.

 ###### Are there any tests for feature enablement/disablement?